 So, when those sweltering temperatures rise, you’ll want your AC to be working at its optimum comfort level.
 All American Heating and Air Conditioning is a longtime HVAC leader in the Triangle area and is here to help your home or business air conditioner do its job when you need it most.

 There are many ways that you can keep your air conditioning at a cool and comfortable level without breaking the wallet.
-By preparing your air conditioning summer you’ll not only help your HVAC function more efficiently and effectively but also save money on your power bills.
+By preparing your air conditioning for summer you’ll not only help your HVAC function more efficiently and effectively but also save money on your power bills.

 What are the Guidelines for Setting Your AC’s Temperature?

 The US Department of Energy (DOE) recommends the ideal temperatures for both the winter and summer months—winter 68° F and summer 78° F when you are home.
 As a general rule, the smaller the difference between the outdoor temperature and the indoor temperature, the less energy the HVAC will have to use.